Advertiser Disclosure

 Oddly enough, authorized user lounge access is actually improving for the Capital One Venture X Business card.
 Previously, this card did not offer lounge access to authorized users.

 Starting February 1, 2026, you’ll have the option to add up to 4 authorized users to the Capital One Venture X Business card for $125 per card annually.
-These users will be granted access to Priority Pass and Capital One Lounges.
+These users will be granted access to participating Priority Pass lounges and Capital One Lounges and Landings.
 If lounge access isn’t needed, authorized users can still be added at no cost.

 Advertisement